Straider71/test/README.md

 # Part Questionnaire App

-The small questionnaire app using vue.js and vuex
+questionnaire app using vue.js and vuex

 ### Live dema at